 Depending on how the questions are asked, surveys find that between 10% and 46% of women have sexual desire problems at some point in their lives.
 Also, somewhere from 6% to 21% of women experience sexual arousal and orgasmic issues.

 Doctors treating these women will most likely order multiple blood tests to look for possible medical conditions that could lower libido.
 Endocrine disorders that alter levels of sex-related hormones are a prime candidate.
 Damage to the pelvic organs, bladder, kidneys, or the vagina often cause sexual problems.
-In addition to these physical issues, both vascular and neurological problems can be suspected.
+In addition to these physical issues, both vascular and neurological problems are possible.
 Disorders that damage nerves also cause problems, specifically around the physical pleasure of sex and orgasm.
 This could be from trauma to the spinal cord, genetic nerve disorders, or diabetes, which damages nerves throughout the body.
 Finally, Tumors may overproduce hormones, and cancer treatments like radiation can destroy the glands and make hormone levels drop.

 Pregnancy and breastfeeding